Article

 BAVARIAN PEOPLE'S PARTY (BAYERISCHE VOLKSPARTEI)

-The Weimar Republic was a federal state, consisting by the end of its existence of 17 "Free States" with their own autonomous governments and regional parliaments - Landtags.
+The Weimar Republic was a federal state, consisting by the end of its existence of 17 "Free States" with their own autonomous governments and regional parliaments – the Landtags.
 The largest parties had a nationwide character.
-In some Free States, there were local parties, but they did not have a significant influence on imperial politics.
+In some Free States, there were local parties, but they did not significantly influence imperial politics.

-An exception was Bavaria, which was the second most important German state after Prussia.
+An exception was Bavaria, which was the second most significant German state after Prussia.

-The Kaiserreich was a loose federative structure in which individual German monarchies retained their own armies, tax sovereignty, and legal systems.
+The Kaiserreich was a loose federal structure in which individual German monarchies retained their own armies, tax sovereignty, and legal systems.
 Moreover, Bavaria even maintained a separate foreign ministry.

-Under the empire, in most Bavarian districts, candidates from the Catholic Center Party won elections to the Reichstag.
-In the 1870s, the autonomous Bavarian government, similar to Otto von Bismarck's government in Prussia, conducted a "Kulturkampf" - restricting the rights of the Catholic Church.
-Priests were forbidden to conduct political propaganda, church appointments were now dependent on state officials, the Church was ousted from the sphere of education, civil marriages were introduced, and the Jesuit order was banned.
+Under the empire, in most Bavarian districts, candidates from the Catholic Centre Party won elections to the Reichstag.
+In the 1870s, the Bavarian government, like Otto von Bismarck's government in Prussia, conducted the "Kulturkampf" – restricting the rights of the Catholic Church.
+Priests were forbidden from engaging in political propaganda, church appointments were now dependent on state officials, the Church was pushed out of the education sphere, civil marriages were introduced, and the Jesuit order was banned.
 Under the pressure of repression, confessional solidarity united followers of the Roman Church throughout Germany.

-In the elections to the Constituent Assembly in January 1919, Bavarian Catholics still acted in a single bloc with the all-German Center Party.
-However, by 1920 they had finally separated into a distinct Bavarian People's Party (BVP), which defended the principle of federalism.
+In the elections to the Constituent Assembly in January 1919, Bavarian Catholics still acted in a single bloc with the nationwide Centre Party.
+However, by 1920 they had definitively separated into a distinct Bavarian People's Party (BVP), which defended the principle of federalism.
 Dominating Bavarian politics, the BVP also participated in national parliamentary elections, consistently gaining 3-4% of the votes.

-Like the Center, the BVP, thanks to its centrist position, could maneuver between the left and the right.
-In 1919-1920, the party was part of the Bavarian "Weimar Coalition" along with the Social Democrats and left-wing liberals.
-However, in March 1920, the coalition government was overthrown as a result of a right-wing coup, and the anti-republican right-conservative wing of the BVP, led by Gustav von Kahr, came to power.
-Until 1924, Kahr clashed with the central authorities in Berlin, seeking to expand Bavarian autonomy and maneuvering on the brink of open separatism.
+Like the Centre, the BVP, thanks to its centrist position, could maneuver between the left and the right.
+In 1919-1920, the party was part of the Bavarian "Weimar Coalition" together with the Social Democrats and left liberals.
+However, in March 1920, the coalition government was overthrown as a result of a right-wing coup, and the anti-republican right-conservative wing of the BVP led by Gustav von Kahr came to power.
+Until 1924, Kahr conflicted with the central authorities in Berlin, seeking to expand Bavarian autonomy and maneuvering on the brink of open separatism.
 After 1924, the BVP became a more moderate party, which nevertheless continued to cooperate with right-liberal and conservative forces.

-During the Great Depression, the BVP retained its peasant Catholic electoral base intact.
+During the Great Depression, the BVP maintained its peasant Catholic electoral base intact.
 The Nazis grew at the expense of urban liberals and conservatives, as well as rural secular voters.

-However, Bavaria could not oppose the Nazis' rise to power.
+However, Bavaria could not oppose the Nazis' rise to power at the state level.
 In March 1933, the Bavarian government was overthrown, and Bavarian Reichstag deputies voted to grant Hitler's cabinet emergency powers to issue laws bypassing parliament.
-In April, the party composition of the Landtag was reformatted in favor of the Nazis, and in July the BVP was forced to dissolve itself.
+In April, the party composition of the Landtag was reformatted in favor of the Nazis, and in July, the BVP was forced to dissolve itself.

-The "Third Reich" formally retained the German states with their own Nazi governments, but in fact completely destroyed their autonomy - regional parliaments were abolished, and all orders henceforth came from Berlin.
+The "Third Reich" formally retained the German states with their own Nazi governments but effectively destroyed their autonomy – regional parliaments were abolished, and all orders henceforth came from Berlin.

 Until the late 1950s, there was a fierce struggle between the two parties for the "bourgeois" Bavarian voter.
-The winner was the CSU, which since 1946 and to this day (with a brief interruption from 1954 to 1957) continues to lead all Bavarian governments.
-The Bavarian Party was represented in the first Bundestag, and until the mid-1960s was elected to the Bavarian Landtag.
-After that, its electoral base was completely absorbed by the CSU, and the party continued its activities exclusively at the municipal level.
+The CSU emerged victorious, which since 1946 and to the present day (with a brief interruption from 1954 to 1957) continues to lead all Bavarian governments.
+As for the Bavarian Party, it was represented in the first Bundestag, and until the mid-1960s, it was elected to the Bavarian Landtag.
+After that, its electoral base was finally absorbed by the CSU, and the party continued its activities exclusively at the municipal level.

 Take the test on this topic